IceMasterT/codeGPTAutoKnowledge/README.md

 5.Once you are all setup, load all PDF files into the PDF_directory you created in the Root App Directory.

-6. find the env.example file and put in your info from CodeGPT.
+6.Find the env.example file and put in your info from CodeGPT.
 You'll only need your API and ORG ID.
 I previously had it so it set your pdf directory for you but since I changed it so you can specify any directory.
 It doesn't really matter. once you add you directory in it **Change the Name of the file to .env**.
 Changing the name of the file to **.env** tells the python script to keep this file secret and hidden from anyone as it connects to the API and uploads your files.

 7.Then Fire it Up!